calvin-okumu/DjangoCRM/README.md

 - **Issues**: Open an issue on GitHub with error logs
 - **Documentation**: See `MANUAL.md` for detailed setup and usage
 - **API Docs**: Available at http://localhost:8000/docs/ when running

-## Test Workflow

-This is a test change to verify the CI/CD workflow is working correctly.

-Updated test for YAML fixes.

-Removed services block to fix syntax.

-Testing workflow on dev branch - update 2025-10-06.

 ---